ahmadalfy/blog/_posts/2025-10-04-how-functional-programming-shaped-modern-frontend.md

 This isn't a story of incompetence.
 Smart people built these tools for real reasons.

 By the early 2010s, JavaScript applications had become unmaintainable. jQuery spaghetti sprawled across codebases.
-Backbone's two-way binding caused cascading updates that were impossible to debug.
+Two-way data binding caused cascading updates that were impossible to debug.
 Teams needed discipline, and functional programming offered it: pure components, immutable state, unidirectional data flow.
 For complex, stateful applications (like dashboards with hundreds of interactive components, real-time collaboration tools, data visualization platforms) React's model was genuinely better than manually wiring up event handlers and tracking mutations.

 The FP purists weren't wrong that unpredictable mutation causes bugs.
 They were wrong that the solution was avoiding the platform's mutation-friendly APIs instead of learning to use them well.
 But in the chaos of 2013, that distinction didn't matter.
 React worked.
 It scaled.
 And Facebook was using it in production.